mziccard/node-timsort/README.md

 var arr = [...];
 TimSort.sort(arr);
 ```
-Thanks to [@novacrazy](https://github.com/novacrazy) you can also install the package with bower by running:
+You can also install it with bower:
 ```
 bower install timsort
 ```